rows/hiring/job descriptions/Technical Writer.md

 - Prepare and post content for product updates and release notes to be shared with users via different channels (inc. our in-product feature release announcements)
 - Create and maintain the content of our template and integration landing pages.

-## Duration
+## Duration & Compensation
-We are looking for a Technical Writer who can dedicate 20-40 hours per week to Rows over a 2-6-month period.
+- We are looking for a Technical Writer who can dedicate 20-40 hours per week to Rows over a 2-6-month period.
-Hour rate: €36.00 /hour
+- Hour rate: €36.00 /hour.

 ## Requirements
 Apart from technical writer skills in American English, we are looking for you if: